owen05/OM1/docs/robotics/zenoh.md

 See https://github.com/eclipse-zenoh/zenoh-backend-filesystem?tab=readme-ov-file#how-to-install-it

 On Mac, you might need to allow `libzenoh_backend_fs.dylib` to run via `Privacy and Security`.
 Just try to run it separately - e.g. via the terminal and then `approve` the various popup messages.
 Once you have run `libzenoh_backend_fs.dylib` once, it will be cached and then `zenoh` can find it the next time.
-This is good, but can be confusing if you are tryinmg to upgrade `libzenoh_backend_fs.dylib` but it keeps using an older cached version.
+This is good, but can be confusing if you are trying to upgrade `libzenoh_backend_fs.dylib` but it keeps using an older cached version.

 The RocksDB database is where ever you set the path to: